 Do any of these opportunities sound exciting?
 Managing the financial health of organizations?
 Consulting on investments?
 Developing company valuations?
 Handling the money side of mergers and acquisitions?
 An online MBA in finance can help you develop the skills necessary to take on these and other advanced responsibilities and work in high-level positions that oversee major financial decisions.

-Whether you’ve been working in business for years or want a career change, MBA in finance online programs can help you get there.
-With an emphasis on flexibility, these degrees support busy students looking to balance personal, professional, and academic responsibilities.
+Whether you’re seeking advancement in your current business career or looking to change careers entirely, earning an MBA in finance online can help you get there.
+With an emphasis on flexibility, finance MBA degree programs support busy students looking to balance personal, professional, and academic responsibilities.
 Ready to take the first step?
-Read this article to discover the best online MBA in finance programs, common courses, available careers, and admission requirements.
+Then keep reading to learn all about the best online MBA in finance programs available today, common courses, available careers, and admission requirements.

-Many MBA in finance online degrees exist, but not all are created equally.
+There are many MBA in finance online degrees programs out there, but not all are created equally.
 Finding a best-in-class program takes careful research and asking the right questions.
-We identified some of this year’s top options to help you make an informed and confident decision.
-The three schools highlighted below offer a healthy mix of affordability, accreditation, and flexibility.
-They serve as a preview of our full online finance MBA ranking due later this year.
+We identified some of this year’s top options to help you make an informed and confident program decision.
+The three programs highlighted below offer a healthy mix of affordability, accreditation, and flexibility.
+These spotlights also serve as a preview of our full online finance MBA rankings coming later this year.

 Eastern Washington University (EWU)

-EWU provides an online MBA with a finance concentration that can be completed in as few as 11 months.
-Comprised of 44 credits, this flexible program requires no visits to the Washington campus and has maintained accreditation with the Association to Advance Collegiate Schools of Business (AACSB) since 1974.
-Some of the topics covered include international financial management, advanced accounting for managers, qualitative analysis in business, and financial statement analysis.
-The program concludes with a comprehensive capstone course and project.
+EWU is home to an online MBA with finance concentration that can be completed in as few as 11 months.
+Comprised of 44 credits, this flexible program requires no visits to the school’s campus whatsoever.
+Additionally, the program is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Course topics include, among others, international financial management, advanced accounting for managers, qualitative analysis in business, and financial statement analysis.
+Students complete their studies with a comprehensive capstone course and project.

-Admission requirements include a bachelor’s degree from an accredited college, 3.0 GPA (exceptions available), official transcripts, and a professional resume.
-The department also provides a GMAT waiver program for approved applicants.
+Admission requirements include a bachelor’s degree from an accredited college earned with a cumulative GPA of 3.0 or higher (exceptions available), official transcripts, and a professional resume.
+GMAT waivers are available to qualifying applicants.

-Regardless of where you live, plan to pay $338 per credit or $14,880 in total tuition.
+The current per-credit tuition rate for all students is $350.
 New students can select from eight different start dates spread throughout the year.
-If you come from a non-business undergraduate background, plan to complete some foundational coursework unless you can demonstrate competency.
+If you come from a non-business undergraduate background, plan to complete some foundational coursework prior to admission.

 University of North Carolina (UNC) at Chapel Hill